 Modern lab evidence suggests strongly that we dream in colour.
 To what, then, do we attribute the common misperception that dreaming occurs in black and white?
-The answer is very clear - it is the poor memory.
+The answer is very clear-it is the poor memory.
 Recall of dreaming is a function not only of brain activation in sleep but also of awakening conditions, which determine whether dreams will be recalled at all, whether they will be recalled clearly, and whether they will be recalled at length.
 In all clear, lengthy reports we see colour descriptors in abundance.
 We dream in colour.
 In our thousands of lab dream reports, there is not a single instance of a well-recalled dream being in black and white, as would be expected if this were indeed normally the case.

-sleep when the brain is almost as active as in REM sleep, often called stage I. That leaves stages III and IV, which occur early in the night and are considerably less likely to be associated with dreaming.
+and in other phases of so-called NREM sleep, especially late night stage II sleep when the brain is almost as active as in REM sleep, often called stage I. That leaves stages III and IV, which occur early in the night and are considerably less likely to be associated with dreaming.

-The point of this introduction to sleep lab science is to show that, although technology was not really necessary to describe dreaming scientifically or to describe sleep behaviourally (because both could have been done via careful direct observation), it was indispensable in showing that brain activity is continuous - and continuously variable - in sleep.
+The point of this introduction to sleep lab science is to show that, although technology was not really necessary to describe dreaming scientifically or to describe sleep behaviourally (because both could have been done via careful direct observation), it was indispensable in showing that brain activity is continuous-and continuously variable-in sleep.